b-k/21st-Century-Examples/README.md

     #For Clang and icc, which don't need the -std=... flag at all:
     sed -i -e 's/-std=gnu11//g' *.c

-* If you get linker errors about resolving the (common but not C-standard) function asprintf, use the libiberty library, which means adding the -liberty flag to your LDLIBS.
+* If you get linker errors about resolving the (common but not C-standard) function asprintf, use the version provided as an example in asprintf.c, and the function declaration in that file.
+Or use the libiberty library, which means adding the -liberty flag to your LDLIBS.
 For example, MSYS includes libiberty as part of its development package.
-As a last resort, I have provided the source code for asprintf here.

 Have fun with them,